blakemattos/blakemattos/README.md

-👋 I build and lead best-in-class, high-performance Design and Creative Teams centered around technical products and scalable businesses.
+👋 Currently VP Design @ Tailscale.
+I build and lead best-in-class, high-performance Design and Creative Teams centered around technical products and scalable businesses.
 I create and scale future-focused, collaborative environments where talented people can do their best work.
 I am a logical and empathetic servant-leader.

 I'm also an advisor and investor in a number of early-stage startups.